ruslanmv/How-to-run-Large-Language-Model-FLAN-T5-locally/README.md

 # How to run Large Language Model FLAN -T5  and GPT locally

-Hello everyone, today we are going to run a Large Language Model (LLM)  FLAN-T5 locally.
+Hello everyone, today we are going to run a Large Language Model (LLM)  Google FLAN-T5 locally and GPT2.

 When you are building new applications by using **LLM** and you require a **development environment** in this tutorial I will explain how to do it.